floriankraemer/floriankraemer.github.io/_posts/Documentation.markdown

 ## Recommended book

-One of my jobs I was tasked as part of my job as an architect to read books and to give presentations about my view of the book.
+At Srpyker I was tasked as part of my job as an architect to read books and to give a presentations about them and my view on them.
 One of the books I've got to read is called “[Documenting Software Architectures: Views and Beyond]((https://www.amazon.de/-/en/dp/0321552687))”.
 When I heard the title I was a little shocked because I was thinking “Oh my god why do I get such a boring topic!”.

 It turned out that the book was actually not that bad as I thought, in fact it's a great book that taught me a lot about documentation!